 That said, NPR did a report in 2021 on the rise of alt-right members flocking to MeWe following the January 6 assault on the Capitol, and President Trump’s ban from Facebook and Twitter.
 But unlike Parlor, which touts itself as a haven for free speech and not censoring members, Weinstein says MeWe is no place for hate.

 “I don’t like sites that are anything goes,” Weinstein told NPR.
 “I think they’re disgusting.
 Good people right and left and middle can’t handle ‘anything goes.’
 We don’t want to be around hate speech.
 We don’t want to be around violence inciters.”

 While some journalists have found radical groups escaping MeWe’s policies, the company has done its best to remove them once reported.

 The fact that different groups exist on MeWe — just like they do on everything from TikTok to Snapchat — doesn’t mean you or your children will be approached or groomed by any organization.
 Users build their personal network by searching for people’s names or uploading their address book, which MeWe uses to find friends and relatives who are already on the platform.
 (This, too, can be deleted afterward.)
 And without these groups having the ability to market their organizations into your newsfeed, the only way someone will find them is to go looking.

 So, can the MeWe social network put an end to giants like Facebook, TikTok, Snapchat and Instagram?
 Only time will tell.
-But with Weinstein reporting seven-million global users, it’s definitely something to watch out for.
+But with Weinstein now reporting 12 million global users at the end of 2020, it’s definitely something to watch out for.